HIST 107H: History of the United States before 1877 - Honors

 Catalog Course Description

-A survey of political, economic and social development of North America and the United States to 1877 along with a survey of American historiography and the varying interpretations of these developments.
-The course meets the state requirement for American history and is designed for college transfer students.
+A survey of the political, economic and social development of the United States to 1876.
+This course meets the state requirement for American history and is designed for college transfer students.
+It is offered as an Honors Program course.
 54 lecture hours.

 Course Objectives

-• evaluate the influences of political, economic, social, cultural, religious, technological and scientific factors and change to development in early American history
+• describe the influences of political, economic, cultural, religious and social factors to interpret events in early American history

 Major Course Content